amine0110/pycad/docs/preprocessing/dicom_ct_windowing.md

 ```

 ## Integration
-The `CTWindowing` is designed to be a plug-and-play component in medical image preprocessing pipelines.
+The `DICOMCTWindowing` is designed to be a plug-and-play component in medical image preprocessing pipelines.
 It is especially suited for preparing datasets for machine learning models, where specific tissue visualization is crucial.